Maserati reveals Ghibli, Quattroporte, Levante Edizione Nobile special editions

 2019 Maserati Edizione Nobile special edition

 The brand plans to bring to the U.S. 50 units of each vehicle—50 Ghiblis, 50 Quattroportes, and 50 Levantes.
-Maserati said the cars will make their way to U.S. and Canadian dealerships this month, but didn't say how much they would cost.
+Maserati said the cars will make their way to U.S. and Canadian dealerships this month.
+The Levante Edizione Nobile starts at $100,975, including destination; the Ghibli Edizione Nobile starts at $94,275; and the Quattroporte Edizione Nobile starts at $117,175.

 Email This Page